Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Treble Amount

 The Bowers & Wilkins Px8 have a bass-heavy sound that delivers extra thump, rumble, and boom to mixes.
 Vocals and instruments are a bit muddied in the mix, though, and are a bit veiled.
-You can also see a comparison of the sound profile with the ANC on and off here.
+You can also see a comparison of the sound profile with the ANC on and off.
 There's less bass when the ANC is off, and the mids are slightly recessed.
 However, this difference is quite minor.
 On the upside, if you prefer a different sound, their companion app offers a two-band EQ to help you adjust their bass and treble.
+Their sound stays the same regardless of which connection type you use.

 6.4